naiborhujosua/mlnotes_josua/_pages/about.md

 ## My Certification
 > I am not a guy who love collecting certifications in Data Science.
 Perhaps, you will find somewhere that i have completed a few certifications in Data Science.
-**I love learning and implement what i learn in data science competition is the most rewarding thing**.
+**I love learning and implement what i learn in data science project is the most rewarding thing**.

 ## Papers I am currently interested in [arXiv](https://arxiv.org/)
  > - **"Why Should I Trust You?”
 Explaining the Predictions of Any Classifier**